 The same view of South Main St. today

 15 South Main Street, the Caldwell Block (1870) - The Caldwell Block stands on the site of the former Massachusetts Woolen Manufactory, constructed by Dr. John Manning in 1794.
 The property was sold to Stephen Coburn in 1847 and housed the post office and other shops.
 The building was destroyed by fire, and in 1870 Col. Luther Caldwell erected the present building.
-30 South Main Street, the Old Town Hall (1833) - The Old Town Hall building at 30 Main Street in Ipswich is listed in the National Register of Historic Places as part of the South Green National Historic District (9/17/1980).
-For 180 years the massive Greek Revival building has stood at the corner of Elm Street and South […] 31 South Main Street, the Joseph Manning house (1727) - A house on this lot was purchased by Timothy Souther in 1794 and stayed in the Souther family until 1860.
+30 South Main Street, the Old Town Hall (1833) - The Unitarians built their church here in 1833 but sold it to the town ten years later to be used as town hall.
+The lower section was constructed at the corner, the old Unitarian Church was moved on top.
+31 South Main Street, the Joseph Manning house (1727) - A house on this lot was purchased by Timothy Souther in 1794 and stayed in the Souther family until 1860.
 It was taken down in 1917, and the Dr. Joseph Manning house was moved to this location so that an automobile dealership could be constructed across from the Old Town Hall.
 37 South Main Street, Baker’s Store (b.
-1828) - The first structure on the site was between 1692/3 and 1722.
-The former Baker's Clothing Store at 37 South Main Street was built in 1828 and has a combination of Italianate and Greek Revival elements.
+1828) - The former Baker's Clothing Store at 37 South Main Street was built in 1828.
+Properties along the river side of South Main St. were granted in the late 17th Century to establish businesses along the corridor where people entered the Ipswich.
 6 South Main Street, the Shoreborne Wilson – Samuel Appleton house (1685) - This house was built by joiner Sherborne Wilson,.
 The house was purchased in 1702 by Col. Samuel Appleton, the eldest son of Major Samuel Appleton.
 At the time it was still a two-room central chimney structure, and it is believed that Appleton expanded the building on the southeast side.
 The house is listed in the National Historic Register of Historic Places.
 69 S. Main Street, the Samuel Dutch house (b 1733) - Samuel Dutch bought this land in 1723 and built this house by 1733.
 The front appears to have been enlarged with a third floor and a hip roof during in the early 19th Century.
 The rear wing has a chamfered summer beam, suggesting that it was an older house.
 The Ipswich Museum - The Museum provides tours of the First Period Whipple House and works by nineteenth-century Ipswich Painters including Arthur Wesley Dow.